 Vice Dean, Administration

-Jusseaume joined AFI in 2019 as the Conservatory’s new Vice Dean of Administration.
-Jusseaume has a strong track record in higher education with expertise in directing operations, financial management and technology for Berklee College of Music and the School of Music at Boston University.
-Most recently, Jusseaume comes to AFI from Kaiser Permanente Bernard J. Tyson School of Medicine where she was the Director of Faculty Affairs and a key founding member of a new school in Pasadena.
-Prior to Kaiser Permanente, Jusseaume worked in the Office of Faculty Affairs of Harvard Medical School.
-Her experience includes collaborative efforts with academic administration and faculty in international education, student recruitment and faculty services.
-Jusseaume is a trilingual global and pursued all her schooling at American and British schools around the world until attending university in the U.S. where she obtained her B.S. in Communications.
-She has continued with graduate level studies in Theatre Arts, with an emphasis on technical design and writing for film.
+Yvette Jusseaume has been the AFI Conservatory Vice Dean of Administration since 2019.
+Jusseaume’s track record in higher education includes expertise in directing operations, financial management and technology implementations.
+Her contributions impacted programs at Harvard University, Columbia University, Boston University and Berklee College of Music.
+She was a founding member of the Kaiser Permanente School of Medicine in Pasadena, where she established the Office of Faculty Affairs and contributed to the school’s preliminary accreditation in 2018.
+As an academic administrator, she has collaborated with faculty in the delivery of programs, international education, student recruitment and managing faculty contracts and services.
+Yvette is a trilingual global and pursued all her schooling at American and British schools around the world until attending university in the U.S. where she obtained her B.S. in Communications.
+She continued with graduate level studies in Theatre Arts, with an emphasis on technical design and writing for film.

 Stephen Lighthill (ASC)